BrandonTang89/CrowdfundingForSchools/README.md

 ### Database Password
 Stored in the .env file as `POSTGRES_PASSWORD`

+### Stripe Secret Key
+Stored in the .env file as `STRIPE_KEY`

+## Known Issues
+### Firebase "Invalid Credential"
+This can occur when your system's time gets out of sync, causing Firebase to reject the server connecting to it via the admin SDK.
+Fix this via: `sudo hwclock -s`

 # Code Style
 ### Naming
 Regarding keys passed in JSON objects, good naming is key: